michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

                             Year.Built,
                             Wood.Deck.SF)
 ```
 At this point, we should do several things: namely, check for missing variables, and decide what to do with these missing elements in the data.
-I'm happy with how things look, for now, since not all the cases can be eliminated from the beginning.
+After investigating them, I'm happy with imputing these variables to a 0 value, and not assuming that they are missing variables--except in one case, that of the wood deck square footage, which ideally should be a binary variable.
+For now I will impute that also to 0.
 Next, we should seriously consider the distribution of the dataset: a linear regression assumes that the residuals have a normal distribution, and so the data might need to be transformed to a log scale: in this case, I'm okay with the skew, though I will return to this later.

 After that, we should look at the initial correlations from the variables we selected.
 We can do a pair panel with the `psych` package:
 ```